MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-ispathtemporary-method-file.md

 If you omit the return value, then a run-time error occurs if `false`.
 If you include a return value, then you must handle the error.

 ## Remarks
-This method is primarily used for cloud installations where handling of local files is not allowed.
+This method is useful for cloud installations where handling of local files is not allowed.
 The ISPATHTEMPORARY method returns `false` if the `FileName` parameter contains a file that includes a local or network folder path.

 For example, the following code returns `true`: